 Northside Hospital Cancer Institute offers lung cancer screenings using CT at over 45 imaging locations throughout GeorgiaLUNG CANCER SCREENINGS (ENGLISH)

 For Medicare patients, physicians will use the following criteria to determine whether a patient should be screened.

 For non-Medicare patients, similar criteria will most likely be used by insurance providers to determine eligibility.
 Patients must have a written order from a physician to receive a lung cancer screening using CT.

 For questions regarding lung cancer screening using CT or to determine whether you meet eligibility criteria, please call the Northside Hospital Lung Cancer Screening Concierge Line at 404-531-4626.

-A biopsy will ultimately establish a lung cancer diagnosis.
+A biopsy will ultimately establish a lung cancer diagnosis, which is often done during a bronchoscopy.
 Once all of this information is gathered, if cancer is confirmed, staging will take place (based on the size, location and extent of the tumor).
 This information is critical to determining appropriate treatment recommendations.

-Weekly multidisciplinary cancer conferences provide a forum for our lung cancer specialists to review radiology and pathology images and discuss the best Lung Cancer Treatment Options, including clinical trials, and agree upon an evidence-based treatment plan for each patient.
-By prospectively discussing lung cancer cases during conference, lung cancer patients get the benefit of not just one clinical perspective but more than a dozen lung cancer expert opinions.
+Northside’s lung cancer care team offers a comprehensive scope of medical services, the latest technology, leading-edge clinical research and compassionate support.
+Weekly multidisciplinary cancer conference provide a forum for our lung cancer specialists to review radiology and pathology images and discuss the best lung cancer treatment options, including clinical trials, and agree upon an evidence-based treatment plan for each patient.
+By discussing lung cancer cases during conference, lung cancer patients get the benefit of not just one clinical perspective but multiple lung cancer expert opinions.